I don't own these characters, as you probably know. Disney does.

 Betty waited in the garden while Kim went to clean herself up.
 The redhead trotted off, grabbing her katanas, which were close by as they always were.
 The teen never let those weapons out of her sight.
 Kim had an odd habit of carrying three swords instead of the two swords mandatory of someone of her class.
 She had two long swords and one short sword.
 One of the long swords, Betty had never seen the girl draw from the scabbard.
-She was fairly certain that no one had ever witnessed Kim pull that one katana, which was held in a white sheath while the other weapons were kept in red covers.
+She was fairly certain no one had ever witnessed Kim pull that one, which was held in a white sheath while the other weapons were kept in red covers.

 Some of the funnier ones claimed that there was no blade in the scabbard.
 Apparently, some people were ready to believe that Kim was walking around with the hilt and hand guard of a sword for no reason.
-While she was a strange girl, she took being a samurai very seriously and would never just walk around with an empty saya (10), especially if she knew how ridiculous it looked for her to have the three swords on her small waist.
+While she was a strange girl, she took being a samurai very seriously and would never just walk around with an empty saya (scabbard) especially if she knew how ridiculous it looked for her to have the three swords on her small waist.

-Now, she would not put it past Kim to have a short sword hidden in the saya of her long sword, but still that did not explain why she never drew the weapon.
-Some people speculated that the sword had some kind of magic or power or something else.
+She would not put it past Kim to have a short sword hidden in the saya of her long sword, but still that did not explain why she never drew the weapon.
+Some people speculated the sword had some kind of magic or power or something else.
 Things like that made people attempt to steal the weapon, but no one had succeeded in doing such a thing yet.

-Kim was very protective of that unused sword, which was another reason that Betty suspected that it was a family heirloom.
+Kim was very protective of the unused sword, which was another reason Betty suspected that it was a family heirloom.
 The usually friendly teen often lost her temper if anyone so much as reached for the weapon.
 She refused to let anyone hold it, or touch it, and she was known to chastise anyone for even looking at the sword, even those who outranked her.
-Now, Betty understood that a sword was never just a sword to a samurai, but Kim did not act the same with it came to her other swords.
+Now, Betty understood a sword was never just a sword to a samurai, but Kim did not act the same with it came to her other swords.

 "Sorry to keep you waiting," Kim apologized as she returned to the garden, looking refreshed and neat.
 She now had on red hakama with a pink kimono.
-She bowed to add to her apology and show that it was genuine.
+She bowed to add to her apology and show it was genuine.

 "Well, thank you, ma'am.
 So, since you're not here to check on me, I'm guessing I've got a mission to uphold," Kim said.

+Betty understood the reaction.
 "Yes, another one.
 He's right here in Edo as we speak plotting such a thing."

 "I need more than hearsay that this plan is going to be executed.
-It's a very delicate operation because of the parties involved," Betty said and she noticed that Kim was going to ask another question, so she stopped the teen.
-"I need you to gather this information for me to prove that this lord is trying to take over the government," the one-eyed woman explained.
+It's a very delicate operation because of the parties involved," Betty said and she noticed Kim was going to ask another question, so she stopped the teen.
+"I need you to gather this information for me to prove this lord is trying to take over the government," the one-eyed woman explained.